gitbootstrap/feeds/README.md

 2. Add your project to `feeds.js`, alphabetize by project name
 3. Commit your changes and send a pull request

+All entries will be reviewed by a human being.

 ## Included Projects

 [Click here](http://gitbootstrap.github.io/feeds/index.html#projects)